realdao-finance/realdao-protocol/README.md

 RealDAO Protocol is a Lightweight decentralized Stable Currency Protocol based on Two-way Lending market, with automatic interest rate target and liquidity mining incentive.

-This repository contains the core smart contract code that implement the Ampleforth protocol on the Ethereum blockchain.
+This repository contains the core smart contract code that implement the protocol on the Ethereum blockchain.

 ## Table of Contents